ramonberrutti/diy-service-mesh/README.md

 Some important points:

-- We are using the proxy UID to ignore the outbound traffic from the proxy container. `--uid-owner 1337`
+- To allow outbound traffic from the proxy container, the `iptables` option `--uid-owner` is used.
-- We are going to use `SO_ORIGINAL_DST` to get the original destination of the packet.
+- The use of custom chains is to make it easier to understand the rules and allow to return to the default chains if the rule is not matched.
+- The `REDIRECT` option is used to redirect the traffic to the proxy and is the responsable to add the `SO_ORIGINAL_DST` information to the socket.

-## Adding the proxy and proxy-init containers to the deployments:
+### Adding the proxy and proxy-init containers to the deployments:

 ```yaml
     spec: